tomwheeler/temporal-nyc-workshop-go/codespaces.md

 ### Delete Your Codespaces

-Once you are done with this course or the exercises, manually delete your Codespaces.
+Once you are done with this workshop's exercises, manually delete your Codespaces.
 There are costs associated with storing Codespaces.
 You should therefore delete any Codespaces you no longer need.
 Here are the steps you need to take to delete your Codespaces: